ScientificC/cmathl/README.md

 CML is a compact C library with a great variety of mathematical functions.

-## Details

-Each of the functions of the library is developed using efficient mathematical definitions and this is one of the most important characteristics.

 ## Using the CMATHL

 Currently, CMATHL (or CML) does not have a make install option.
 As it is header-only, it is simple enough to copy the src header directory into your project, and setup your build to reference it.